rseah145/smw-term2/Journal_3_notes/Section A.md

 <br>

 NTLM is used when
 * There is no Kerberos trust between 2 different forests
-*
+* Authentication is attempted by IP instead of DNS (Kerberos requires DNS)
+* If 1 or both systems are not in the same domain